RedHatInsights/insights-core/docs/docs_guidelines.rst

    Note:
        The examples in this module may be executed with the following command:

-       ``python -m insights.mappers.lspci``
+       ``python -m insights.parsers.lspci``

-Module notes and/or references are not necessary unless there is information that should be included to aid a developer in understanding the mapper.
+Module notes and/or references are not necessary unless there is information that should be included to aid a developer in understanding the parser.
 In this particular case this information is only provided as an aid to the reader of this sample code that the *Examples* section is executable using ``doctest``.
 It is not recommended to include this note in any contributed code